Our Teachers

 nadège lefort

-From Beaune (Burgundy), Nadège came in the Netherlands in September 2022.
+From Beaune (Burgundy), in the Netherlands since September 2022.

 What do you like about the Netherlands?
-I'm still discovering the country, but their cycling culture fascinates me.
+I'm still discovering the country, but the cycling culture fascinates me.

-What is your advice for a rapid progress?
-Dare to speak the language even if you don't do it perfectly, dare to ask questions, dare to make mistakes.
-Outside the classroom, exchanging regularly with non-native speakers makes you less afraid to to express yourself.
-Everyone speaks a different language from their mother tongue and you feel like you are all "in the same boat".
+What is your advice to progress faster?
+Dare to speak the language even if you don't do it perfectly, dare to ask questions, to make mistakes.
+Outside the classroom, exchanging regularly with non-native speakers makes you less afraid to express yourself.
+Everyone speaks a different language from their mother tongue, and you feel like you are all "in the same boat".
 This fosters mutual support and collective progress.

 What our students think: